 Chapter I: Gundam Rising

 The Durga System.
 One of the multitudes of star systems that had become known to the human race as it collectively expanded its reach across the Milky Way Galaxy.
-Located in close proximity to the Outer Rim of the populated galaxy, the system itself was made up of the yellow dwarf star Durga and seven planets, all of which were gas giants.
+Located in close proximity to the Middle Rim of the populated galaxy, the system itself was made up of the yellow dwarf star Durga and seven planets, all of which were gas giants.
 Because of this fact, along with the large amounts of gravitational waves and radiation that ran rampant across its borders, the Durga System had never been fully colonized by humans despite the potential natural resources that were speculated to dwell within the gas giants.
-But in spite of the dangers, there were still more than a few humans that were willing to set up shop within the system to gain access to its natural treasures, and so no more than twenty three years ago on the Terran scale, a colony was established in orbit around the farthest planet, Durga VII.
+But in spite of the dangers, there were still more than a few humans that were willing to set up shop within the system to gain access to its natural treasures.
+As a result, it wouldn't be long before a colony came to orbit the farthest planet, Durga VII.

 This mining colony, dubbed Shangri-La by its population, was a relatively old design based around the ancient O'Neill Island 3 concept of space colonies from 1970s AD Earth, in that it consisted of a cylinder surrounded by several solar panels which drew much needed sunlight in to power the colony, but revamped and modernized to fit in with the more advanced technology of the Galactic Century.
 Beyond that, Shangri-La's interior consisted of a small city or two and several rural areas reserved for farmland and artificial forests, and then some industrial areas dedicated to the colony's mining operations.
 Its population, which numbered just under one million, were mostly comprised of miners and engineers, although there had also been more than a handful of scientists and astronomers who had become attracted to the scientific finds of the Durga System; hard workers to be sure, but overall did not stand out among the rest of the galaxy.
 Thus, as far as the rest of civilized space was concerned, Shangri-La was little more than a sleepy mining colony that was at the far end of the galaxy, a place where life went on but very few things happened, which was precisely what those who settled in Shangri-La's metal confines wanted.